CtrlK

 Completeness

-The 'when' component is well-addressed with explicit trigger terms and situational triggers.
-However, the 'what' component is weak—it describes topics the skill covers but never clearly states what actions the skill performs (advises? generates policies? audits content?).
-The description reads as a topic list rather than a capability statement paired with usage guidance.
+The 'when' is well-covered with explicit trigger terms and situational triggers.
+However, the 'what' is weak—it describes topics the skill covers but not what it actually does (advises? generates policies? audits content?).
+The description reads as a topic list rather than a capability description.
+The explicit trigger guidance prevents capping at 1, but the weak 'what' prevents a score of 3.

 2 / 3